Our Food

 Fish story

-We source our fish from around the world: Hamachi from Japan, salmon from Europe, NZ Sea Bream from New Zealand, tuna from almost every sea, and the most delicate, creamy sea urchin uni from the southern California coast.
+We source our fish from around the world: Hamachi from Japan, salmon from Europe, NZ Sea Bream from New Zealand, tuna from almost every sea, and the most delicate, creamy sea urchin (Uni) from the southern California coast.
 Working with suppliers with whom we’ve built trusted relationships ensures we get first-pick of the best quality fish available.
 Suppliers from around the world fly fish in for us to sample.
-If we need to travel to meet the boats at the dock to sample albacore in Vancouver, attend the tuna auction in Hawaii, or check the quality of halibut in Rhode Island, off, we go.
+If we need to travel to meet the boats at the dock to sample albacore in Vancouver, attend the tuna auction in Hawaii, or check the quality of halibut in Rhode Island, off we go.
+In 2019, we took the unprecedented step of creating our own wholesale fish company to further our objective of getting the best fish from anyone, anywhere at anytime.

 One of the most surprising things about making great sushi is the art of aging fish.
 After our fish is selected, much of the fish we choose is aged (we age it the same way a steak is aged) to bring out its flavor and achieve the desired tenderness.
 Each fish is butchered by masters who have spent a year or more learning how to break down fish into fillets that will yield the highest quality dining experience when it is served in our restaurants.
 The people we employ to slice our fish have mastered the art of using the right knife stroke, at the precise angle to the grain, with the correct amount of blade.
 Their knife skills are an essential part of delivering Nozawa-style sushi.